 - a.
 A first division team is a team, which has won at least 75% of its games played.
 Examples: 20-0, 19-1, 18-2, 16-4, and 15-5. - b.
 A second division team is a team, which has won at least 50% but less than 75% of its games played.
 Examples: 14-6, 13-7, 12-8, 11-9, 10-10. - c.
 A third division team is a team, which has won at least 25% but less than 50% of its games played.
 Examples: 9-11, 8-12, 7-13, 6-14, and 5-15. - d.
 A fourth division team is a team, which has won less than 25% of its games played.
 Examples: 4-16, 3-17, 2-18, 1-19, 0-20. - 8.
 No points are deducted for playing teams that are classified below your classification. - 9.
 In competition with schools one classification above yours, 2 bonus points will be awarded. - 10.
 In competition with schools two classifications above yours, 3 bonus points will be awarded. - 11.
-A team's point average will be determined by dividing the total number of points by the number of contests played. - 12.
-The teams failing to qualify through district competition in their class, but having the highest point average based on the year's record after the completion of all the district tournaments will be selected as the wild-card qualifiers. - 13.
+Class A schools will be awarded 2 bonus points when competing against other Class A schools. - 12.
+A team's point average will be determined by dividing the total number of points by the number of contests played. - 13.
+The teams failing to qualify through district competition in their class but having the highest point average based on the year's record after the completion of all the district tournaments will be selected as the wildcard qualifiers. - 14.
 If a tie exists for one or both of the qualifying spots, the following procedure will be used to select the team or teams. - a.
 If only two teams have identical point averages and are tied for one of the qualifying spots and the teams have played each other, the team that won the contest or the majority of contests between the two teams in question will qualify for the state championships or higher seed. - b.
-If the two teams have not played each other or if more than two teams are tied, step C will be used to determine which team qualifies for the state championships or higher seed. - c.
-If two or more teams have identical point averages and are tied for one or both of the remaining qualifying spots or higher seed, the team or teams playing the greatest number of first division teams will be selected.
-If only two teams
+If the two teams have not played each other or if more than two teams are tied, step C will be used to determine which team qualifies for the state championships or higher seed.

-- remain after this step and the two teams tied have played each other, step A will be used to determine the qualifier for the state championships or higher seed. - d.
+- c.
+If two or more teams have identical point averages and are tied for one or both of the remaining qualifying spots or higher seed, the team or teams playing the greatest number of first division teams (Class A: "in their classification") will be selected.
+If only two teams remain after this step and the two teams tied have played each other, step A will be used to determine the qualifier for the state championships or higher seed. - d.
 If a tie still exists, the team's opponents' wins and losses will be totaled and the winning percentages calculated.
 The team whose opponents have the highest percentage based on this calculation will be chosen. - e.
 If a tie still exists, the representative will be decided by a coin flip in the NSAA office.

-Classification of Out-of-State Schools for Wild-Card Consideration
+Classification of Out-of-State Schools for Wildcard Consideration

-When determining the classification of an out-of-state school for wild-card purposes, if the school's three-grade enrollment is less than the lowest enrollment in a particular class, the out-of-state school shall be classified in the immediate lower class.
+When determining the classification of an out-of-state school for wildcard purposes, if the school's three-grade enrollment is less than the lowest enrollment in a particular class, the out-of-state school shall be classified in the immediate lower class.
 The enrollment of Nebraska schools opting up to play in a higher class will not be considered when comparing out-of-state schools for classification purposes.

-Classification of Out-of-State Schools for Wild-Card Consideration When Enrollment is Identical to Schools in Two Different Classes
+Classification of Out-of-State Schools for Wildcard Consideration When Enrollment is Identical to Schools in Two Different Classes